Montenegro Country Summary

 Transparency International Corruption Index | 46 |

-Corruption remains a significant issue in Montenegro, affecting both public and private sectors, with a corruption perceptions index of 46, ranking 63 out of 180 countries.
-Although the government has made some progress in combating corruption, including the establishment of a National Council for the Fight against Corruption and high-level investigations, challenges persist, particularly in government procurement and municipal regulations.
-Foreign investors often cite corruption as a barrier to investment, and while anti-corruption laws exist, their enforcement is limited due to inadequate institutional coordination.
+Corruption remains a significant issue in Montenegro, affecting both public and private sectors, with a corruption perceptions index of 46.
+Despite some progress in combating corruption, including the establishment of a National Council and ongoing high-level investigations, foreign investors still view corruption as a major obstacle.
+The regulatory environment is complex and inconsistently applied, particularly at the municipal level, leading to widespread bribery and a lack of effective integrity mechanisms.

 Economy

-Montenegro's economy is primarily driven by tourism, energy, and agriculture, with tourism contributing approximately 25% to the GDP.
-The country is undergoing significant energy sector transformations aimed at increasing renewable energy reliance, while also focusing on infrastructure development, including new highways.
-Despite a decline in foreign direct investment in 2023, Montenegro has seen GDP growth of 6%, largely due to private consumption and a robust tourism season.
+Montenegro's economy is primarily driven by tourism, energy, and agriculture, with tourism contributing approximately 25% to GDP.
+The country is undergoing significant energy sector transformations aimed at increasing renewable energy reliance, while infrastructure development, including highway construction, is a government priority.
+Despite a decline in foreign direct investment in 2023, Montenegro has seen a GDP growth of 6%, aided by strong private consumption and a robust tourism season.

 Buy Full Montenegro Report